-The Commonalities among East Asian Economies

-What do the fast-growing East Asian economies have in common?

-- ◆ A high domestic saving rate

-- ◆ The existence of surplus labour

-- ◆ The active participation in the World economy

-- ◆ Investment in basic education

-A High Domestic Saving Rate

-- ◆ The saving rate of an East Asian economy typically started out low when its GDP per capita was low and near the subsistence level.
-However, the saving rate rose quickly as GDP per capita rose (see the following chart). - ◆ It is, however, sometimes necessary to have a jump start with an initial supply of savings to support the initial investment-from, for example, a good agricultural harvest, land reform, foreign aid, credit or investment, and in Mainland China's case, the agricultural reform and the introduction of special economic zones to attract foreign direct investment.
+2. The Commonalities among East Asian Economies The fast-growing East Asian economies have a few characteristics in common: a high domestic saving rate, the existence of surplus labor, active participation in the world economy and investment in basic education.
+2.1 A High Domestic Saving Rate The saving rate of an East Asian economy typically started out low when its GDP per capita was low and near the subsistence level.
+However, the saving rate rose quickly as GDP per capita rose (see the following chart).
+It is, however, sometimes necessary to have a jump-start with an initial supply of savings to support the initial investment, for example, from a good agricultural harvest, land reform, foreign aid, credit or investment, and in mainland China's case, the agricultural reform and the introduction of special economic zones to attract foreign direct investment (FDI).